Pelvic Girdle Pain in Pregnancy

 In this article:

 - Pelvic floor and abdominal strength exercises

 - Arm raises/heel raise exercises

 - Pelvic floor awareness

 - Main points

 PGP can affect up to 1 in 5 pregnant women.
-It is a common condition and one that has an impact on quality of life and ability to move around easily.
+It is a common condition and one that has an impact on both quality of life and the ability to move around easily.
 Despite this, with early diagnosis and management, most sufferers achieve at least some relief.

 Treatment and diagnosis

 The symptoms of PGP vary in all women and can develop at any stage, although it is much more common later in pregnancy.
 Indeed, symptoms can range from minimal to more severe pain.
 The sooner it is diagnosed and treated, the more benefit you will get.
 Typical symptoms include pain when rolling over in bed, pain when climbing stairs and getting dressed (standing on one leg) or pain when getting out of bed (moving knees apart), pain during sexual intercourse or pain when walking on uneven surfaces.